 The basic idea behind HIIT is that you alternate between periods of slow and steady exercise, and fast-paced exercise performed at a high intensity.

-With HIIT, you would set the treadmill to a slow pace and walk for, say, 60 seconds.
+With HIIT, you would set the treadmill during your workout to a slow pace and walk for, say, 60 seconds.
 You would then crank up the speed until you were sprinting at close to 100% of your max exertion levels and would sprint for 30 seconds or so.

 After those 30 seconds, you would slow down to a walk for 60 seconds.
 You then repeat the process for several rounds.